Saturday, May 11, 2019

 - Collaboration 101 | Ryan Behan

-Experiment with performance techniques for avante garde composers such as John Cage and Henry Cowell.
+We will explore playing inside the piano for works by avante garde composers such as John Cage and George Crumb.

 - Finale: mini-recital by The Ohio State University keyboard faculty.